Career Road Map Journey #1: Who Am I?

 - Save the research you have conducted, keep it in a file folder, portfolio or someplace safe.

-- Be sure to compare your O*Net Interest Profiler results or Strong Interest Inventory results to the Majors at PNW document to see what academic majors may best align with your interest code.
+- Be sure to compare your O*Net Interest Profiler results or Strong Interest Inventory results to the Majors at PNW to see what academic majors may best align with your interest code.

 - Putting together a two-year academic plan based on what you have learned in your research.